Whole Waffle Love

 Nele is skeptical at first.
 All her failed adventures have left her pretty pessimistic about love.
 If so many relationships tend to end in heartbreak, then why would it work this time?
 Is she just the Next Girl in Line for Peter?
 But after at least two and a half days of lovebombing, and some persuasion by The Board, Nele gives in.
 She falls in love.
 This is The One!

 Having said that, there is still Nele’s childhood trauma, which basically makes her unable to ever be happy with anyone.
-She doubts love as a concept.
 If it didn’t work for her parents, why would it work for her?
 Yeah, Peter might be all over her now, but what if a twenty-year-old robot called Vulvella comes his way in a couple of decades?
 Will You Still Love Me If I Look Like My Mom?
 Obviously, Nele’s tries to swipe these doubts under the rug.
-She doesn’t want to bother Peter with het personality.
+She doesn’t want to bother Peter with her personality.

 Nele and Peter get involved in a romance where they see each other regularly, often at night, often accompanied by a bottle of wine and pompous stories about running away one day, to somewhere far.
 But when Nele proposes to actually go on a holiday, the next weekend, to Brighton, Peter says those three words Nele was dreading all along, the words that define modern relationships – “We’ll See”.
 It’s Earth language for “I Just Want To Fuck Now Shut Up”.